oSoWoSo/dotbins/README.md

 ## :star2: Features

-* 🌐 Supports multiple platforms (macOS, Linux, etc.) and architectures (amd64, arm64, etc.)
+* 🌐 Supports multiple platforms (macOS, Linux, Windows) and architectures (amd64, arm64, etc.)
 * 📦 Downloads and organizes binaries from GitHub releases
 * 🔄 Installs and updates tools to their latest versions with a single command
 * 📊 Tracks installed versions and update timestamps for all tools